ayacoo/video-validator/README.md

 Example:

 ```
-vendor/bin/typo3 videoValidator:count --extension=Youtube
+vendor/bin/typo3 videoValidator:count --extension=YouTube
 ```

 ### 4.2 Register your custom validator

-This TYPO3 extension is built in such a way that other media extensions can also be checked.
+EXT:video_validator is built in such a way that other media extensions can also be checked.
 For this, the media extension must be registered in ```$GLOBALS['TYPO3_CONF_VARS']['SYS']['fal']['onlineMediaHelpers']``` and you must register a validator via an event.